Homes for Sale in Beverly Hills

 Contemporary Homes (Moderne, International, Post Modern) are also popular here.

 Other architectural styles of homes in Beverly Hills include Art Deco, Ranch, Bungalow, and Craftsman (including Asian and Prairie).

 Beverly Hills Subdivisions

 The city is dividing into two core areas: North and South of “the tracks."
 The monikers refer to a time when the Pacific Electric streetcar line once passed through the city along what is now the ever-busy Santa Monica Boulevard (formerly called Route 66).

-- Beverly Hills Gateway – mansions among winding roads and lush landscaping in the foothills of the Santa Monica Mountains, privacy and exclusivity is assured
+- Beverly Hills Gateway – mansions among winding roads and lush landscaping in the foothills, privacy and exclusivity is assured

 - The Flats – large luxury homes built on big lots nestled between the foothills and Santa Monica Boulevard